uniklinik-koeln-fhir/nNGM-Mapping/README.md

-This repository contains the CTS to FHIR and FHIR to CTS mapping that cover the nNGM forms.
+This repository contains the CDS to FHIR and FHIR to CDS maps that cover the nNGM forms.

+Run the 'deploy-and-test.ps1' Powershell script to get your Vonk server up and running.